quang2705/Kaggle-Quora-questionpair/README.md

 ## Slide

-A slide show to show how well my prediction works including the accuracy, precision and recall.
+A slide show to show how well my prediction works including the accuracy, precision and recall value.
 It also shows some of the algorithm that I use for this particular problem

 <object data="https://github.com/quang2705/Kaggle-Quora-questionpair/blob/master/Question_pair_similarity.pdf" type="application/pdf" width="300" height="200">
-  alt : <a href="https://github.com/quang2705/Kaggle-Quora-questionpair/blob/master/Question_pair_similarity.pdf">Question pair similarity</a>
+  <a href="https://github.com/quang2705/Kaggle-Quora-questionpair/blob/master/Question_pair_similarity.pdf">Question pair similarity</a>
 </object>